Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls: Experimental Setup

 \subsection{Efficiency experiments}

 To measure the runtime of each method, we run our experiments on a Unix-based server with the Intel(R) Xeon(R) Gold 6132 CPU @ 2.60GHz for BM25 and BM25 + RM3.
-For RepBERT, ANCE, and our approaches, we use a Unix-based server equipped with a single Tesla V100 SMX2 32GB GPU.
+For dense retrievers and our approaches, we use a Unix-based server equipped with a single Tesla V100 SMX2 32GB GPU.